Stay updated on our activities

-This highly practical 2,5-day course will give you a complete overview and detailed understanding of all practical aspects of the different types of audits of EU Funds in the programming period 2021-2027, including Next Generation EU and the Instrument for Pre-accession Assistance (IPA).
+This highly practical 2,5-day course will give you a complete overview and detailed understanding of all practical aspects of control and different types of audits of EU Funds in the programming period 2021-2027.
+This includes Next Generation EU and the Instrument for Pre-accession Assistance (IPA), and the preparation for control and audits in 2028-2034.

-• risk-based management verifications by the MAs and their evaluation: methodologies, challenges, and best practices;
+- Risk-based management verifications by the managing authorities (MAs) and their evaluation: methodologies, challenges, and best practices;

-• organisation of the management, control systems, and audits of European structural and investment funds (ESIFs) and the Recovery and Resilience Facility (RRF) in different models applied in Member States: success factors and best practices.
+- Organisation of the management, control systems, and audits of European Structural and Investment Funds (ESIFs) and the Recovery and Resilience Facility RRF) in different models applied in Member States, with success factors and best practices;

 You will learn what the expectations are of the EC auditors on the risk-based management verification methodologies and their application, and what are the challenges and best practices in this field.
 You will also improve your knowledge about audits of IPA III.